indeedhat/term-gpt/README.md

 - [x] app does not take over the whole terminal window
 - [x] dynamically resize viewport or terminal resize
     - its not perfect but it will do for now

+## Known issues
+- When GPT is thinking you can still see the top row of the textarea